SIOS-Technology-Inc/siosapps-covas-migrate/README.md

 This module is currently not exposed in any open source repository, so you will need to install by yourself.
 Therefore release artifact is checked into this repository.

-1. Copy binary for your OS from dist
+1. Copy binary for your OS from releases
-2. Move the binary with `cp dist/darwin/migrate /usr/local/bin/migrate`
+2. Move the binary to `/usr/local/bin/migrate`

 ## Commands